astampoulis/makam-paper-funpearl/makamcode/06-structural.md

 form.
 That was the case above -- for `E = f`, we knew that `T = a`, but the typing rule for `app` required that `T' = arrow T1 T2` for some `T1`, `T2`.

 STUDENT.
 Oh.
-Do you mean this in bi-directional typing terms?
+Do you mean this in bidirectional typing terms?
 So, doing type analysis of an expression with a concrete type `T` might fail, but synthesizing the type anew could work?

 ADVISOR.
 Exactly, and in that case we have to check that the two types are equal, using `typeq`.